 Social Influences on Travel Behavior

-As transportation is a derived demand, people make trips in order to perform activities.
+Transportation is a derived demand wherein people make trips to perform activities.
 Research suggests that an individual’s travel behavior may be influenced by his social network (6–8, 10, 13).
-A prominent social network travel behavior study hypothesized that an individual’s social network is a key cause of travel behavior and found that individuals who live closer together and more actively plan events are better able to maintain reciprocal relationships (6).
-Additionally, individuals with larger social networks or more fragmented social networks tend to be more active, as both of these types of social networks require more maintenance (8).
+One such study hypothesized that an individual’s social network is a key cause of travel behavior, finding that individuals who live closer together and more actively plan events are better able to maintain reciprocal relationships (6).
+Additionally, individuals with larger or more fragmented social networks tend to be more active, as such networks require more maintenance (8).
 Studies also indicate that individuals are willing to travel farther for and spend more time in social activities with members of their social network (7, 10).
-In a recent study by Wall et al (2014), results suggest a positive relationship between an individual’s air travel and the size and geographic distribution of his online social network (13).
+A recent study by Wall et al (2014) suggests a positive relationship between an individual’s air travel and the size and geographic distribution of his online social network (13).

-Issues with Traditional Social Network Data Collection
+Traditional Social Network Data Collection

-Social networks are defined by an individual’s relationships with other people.
-There are two main approaches to analyzing the structure of a social network – egocentric network analysis and whole network analysis.
+There are two main approaches to analyzing the structure of social networks – egocentric network analysis and whole network analysis.
 The egocentric network approach focuses on a single individual (the ego) and his relationships with other people (alters).
 This approach is advantageous when the social network is large and has ambiguous boundaries.
-The whole network approach focuses on the relationships between each individual in a network with all other members of the network; this approach becomes difficult with large networks because the number of relationships increases rapidly (1).
+The whole network approach focuses on the relationships among all members in a network; this approach becomes difficult with large networks because the number of relationships increases rapidly (1).

-Researchers frequently define members of a social network by using a set of name generator questions (27–29).
-Name generators are questions that solicit information from an individual regarding whom he considers as part of his social network.
-However, problems with this data collection method can occur when respondents have a difficult time recalling information regarding their social networks (15).
+Name generators, sets of questions designed to solicit information from an individual regarding whom he considers as part of his social network, are frequently used by researchers to define social networks (27–29). .
+However, problems with this data collection method can occur when respondents have difficulty in recalling information regarding their social networks (15).
 Additional issues include when researchers attempt to infer whether the average behavior of a group influences the behavior of individuals; it is not possible to make inferences regarding exogenous effects, endogenous effects, or correlated effects (e.g. people with a common environment are likely to behave similarly) unless the researcher has previous knowledge relating to the composition of the reference group (14).
-This type of data collection is also very time consuming, with the average interview taking a few hours (30).
+This type of data collection is also very time consuming, with the average interview taking over two hours (30).

 Use of Online Social Networks Data

-Online social networking websites, such as Facebook.com and Twitter.com provide an alternative method of social network data collection that can overcome the shortcomings of traditional methods.
-As online social networks allow for naturally developing social networks with clear boundaries, respondent recollection is no longer a problem (14, 15).
-Additionally, data collection is less time consuming than traditional methods, as the data can be retrieved from computer databases nearly instantly instead of gradually from respondents’ memories during a time-consuming interview process (14, 15).
+Online social networking websites (e.g., Facebook and Twitter) provide an alternative method of social network data collection that may overcome some of the shortcomings of traditional methods.
+First, online social networks allow for naturally developing social networks with clear boundaries, thus overcoming respondent recollection issues (14, 15).
+Second, as data can be retrieved from computer databases nearly instantly, data collection is less time consuming than traditional interview-based data collection methods (14, 15).